lightvector/KataGo/README.md

       * Example: `./katago evalsgf <SGF>.sgf -model <NEURALNET>.txt.gz -move-num <MOVENUM> -config configs/evalsgf_example.cfg` - Have the bot analyze the specified move of the specified SGF.
    * Pre-trained neural nets are available on the [releases page](https://github.com/lightvector/KataGo/releases).
    * You will probably want to edit `configs/gtp_example.cfg` (see "Tuning for Performance" above).
+   * If using OpenCL, you will want to verify that KataGo is picking up the correct device (e.g. some systems may have both an Intel CPU OpenCL and GPU OpenCL, if KataGo appears to pick the wrong one, you can correct this by specifying `openclGpuToUse` in `configs/gtp_example.cfg`).

 ### Windows
    * Requirements